 CUNY’s Policy on Academic Integrity

-I. Definitions and Examples of Academic Dishonesty Cheating
+I. Definitions and Examples of Academic Dishonesty.

-Unauthorized collaboration on a take home assignment or examination.
+Unauthorized collaboration on assignments or examinations.

-Giving assistance to acts of academic misconduct dishonesty.
+Giving assistance to acts of academic misconduct/dishonesty.

 Presenting another person’s ideas or theories in your own words without acknowledging the source.